spryker/spryker-docs/docs/ca/dev/preparation-for-going-live.md

 ## Eight weeks before go-live

-Eight weeks before your project goes live, *let us know your go-live plan*.
+Eight weeks before your project goes live, *please inform us about your detailed go-live plans*.
 Reach out to your Partner or Customer Success Manager and share your go-live plans: the date and time when you want to make your shop accessible to the public.
 If the time changes, keep us updated.
-This is critical for DNS switching and the hypercare phase we provide before and after your go-live.
+This is critical for Domain Name System (DNS) switching and the hypercare phase we provide before and after your go-live.

-Ensure you have addressed all the items from the following checklists.
+Ensure you have considered and/or addressed all the items from the following checklists.

 ### Cloud

-- *DDOS prevention or mitigation checked and implemented.*
+- *Distributed Denial-of-service (DDOS) prevention or mitigation checked and implemented.*
-    - Check your concepts for DOS and DDOS prevention or mitigation and check with relevant vendors for products that fit your needs and are compatible with SCCOS.
+    - Check your concepts for Denial-of-service (DOS) and DDOS prevention or mitigation and check with relevant vendors for products that fit your needs and are compatible with SCCOS.
     - Check your concepts for DOS and DDOS prevention Admin panel and Merchant portal.
 Add basic auth if applicable.
 For details, see [Configure basic .htaccess authentication](/docs/pbc/all/identity-access-management/{{site.version}}/configure-basic-htaccess-authentication.html)
 - *DNS strategy is defined*.
 If you delegate DNS to Spryker, let us know the date on which to point the domain name to your Spryker project.